Compliance Watch:

 The University of Wyoming paid a former employee $15,000 to settle the case: JL Wilkins v.
 The University of Wyoming; Ed Seidel, in his official capacity as President of the University of Wyoming; Kim Chestnut, in her official capacity as Interim Vice President for Diversity, Equity, and Inclusion; Parag Chitnis, in his official capacity as Vice President for Research and Economic Development; and H. Victoria Bryant, in her official capacity as Director of the Wyoming Technology Transfer and Research Products Center.

 JL Wilkins started out as an intern at the University of Wyoming before the institution took him on as a part-time employee.
 Wilkins alleged that when he sought a promotion, his supervisor asked him to “check a box,” implying that his race, color, and religion would disqualify him from the promotion he sought.
-Wilkins filed a discrimination suit against the institution, alleging that he was denied a promotion for being a white, Christian male, adding that the institution had adopted the discriminatory stance that while males are the worst part of society.
+Wilkins filed a discrimination suit against the institution, alleging that he was denied a promotion for being a white, Christian male, adding that the institution had adopted the discriminatory stance that males are the worst part of society.
 He was fired soon after, prompting him to file a second suit alleging that his employment was terminated in retaliation.

 The University of Wyoming settled the case for $15,000.
 In a statement, the institution clarified that the settlement was not an admission of guilt.
 Rather, it was a strategic decision since the settlement was cheaper than the cost of going to trial.